Azure/deployment-stacks/TUTORIAL.md

 ## View the managed resources in a deployment stack

-During private preview, the deployment stack service does not yet have an Azure portal graphical user interface (GUI).
+During private preview, the deployment stack service doesn't yet have an Azure portal graphical user interface (GUI).
 To view the managed resources enclosed within a deployment stack, use the following Azure PowerShell command: